pgcharetteUdeS/mrr_absorption_sensor/readme.md

     - Mrr, Linear, Spiral: sensor-specific variables and methods

 Notes:
-   1) The problem specifications are normally read in from a .toml file containing the problem parameters and data, see "example.toml" for explanations of the key/value pairs and fileio.load_toml_file().
+   1) The problem specifications are read in from a .toml file containing the problem parameters and data, see "example.toml" for explanations of the key/value pairs and fileio.load_toml_file().